-The definition of strengths in the business area refers to the strengths of a company, those characteristics of the that help you achieve your goals.
-These are internal factors, which can be controlled by the organization itself.
+The definition of strengths within a company refers to the competitive advantages a company possesses.
+These are internal factors which are controlled by the organization itself.

-The concept of strengths encompasses those aspects that the entity performs well or that it has, and that also make it strong and different compared to the competition.
-These strengths usually carry some competitive advantage in the market.
+The concept of strengths encompasses those aspects that the entity performs well or supplies that makes it stand out amongst its competitors within the market.
+These strengths are what gives the company an advantage, allowing it to dominate the market.

 Strengths are used above all to specify what your business does well.
-Once you detect the strengths of the company you can focus on them when it comes time to implement your program of marketing.
+Once you detect the strengths of your company, you can focus on them and promote them when it comes time to implement your program of marketing.

 If a company is aware that it makes a cheaper product than the rest of the industry, it can establish this as a strength.
 It doesn't have to be the best in the industry to recognize it as a strength.
 Strengths may change depending on the type of business and the activity you do.
 Sometimes it is enough to present a value added to services.

 This term falls within the analysis DAFO along with weaknesses, threats and opportunities.

 - Customer Service: understand pricing, returns, and advertising and clear communication with customers.

 - Environment: new companies are able to gain a foothold in the market thanks to this aspect.
 It addresses the company's responsibility to the environment and the policies it applies to make it beneficial.

 - Logistics: refers to the manufacturing capacity and the costs incurred during the creative phase, as well as getting the product or service into the hands of the consumer.